 Geometric tools for the valuation of performance-dependent options.

 In M. Costantino and C. Brebbia, editors, Computational Finance

 and its Application II, pages 161-170, London, 2006.
 WIT Press.

 [ bib | .pdf 1 ]

-Performance-dependent options are financial derivatives whose payoff depends on the performance of one asset in comparison to a set of benchmark assets.
-In this paper, we present a novel approach for the valuation of general performance-dependent options.
-To this end, we use a multidimensional Black-Scholes model to describe the temporal development of the asset prices.
-The martingale approach then yields the fair price of such options as a multidimensional integral whose dimension is the number of stochastic processes used in the model.
-The integrand is typically discontinuous which makes accurate solutions difficult to achieve by numerical approaches, though.
-Using tools from computational geometry, we are able to derive a pricing formula which only involves the evaluation of several smooth multivariate normal distributions.
+In this paper, we describe several methods for the valuation of performance-dependent options.
+Thereby, we use a multidimensional Black-Scholes model for the temporal development of the asset prices.
+The martingale approach then yields the fair price as a multidimensional integral whose dimension is the number of stochastic processes in the model.
+The integrand is typically discontinuous, though, which makes accurate solutions difficult to achieve by numerical approaches.
+However, using tools from computational geometry we are able to derive a pricing formula which only involves the evaluation of smooth multivariate normal distributions.
 This way, performance-dependent options can efficiently be priced even for high-dimensional problems as it is shown by numerical results.